 Why Have the Energy Sector Investors Suffered Losses?

 Oil prices have been very volatile in the last couple of years.
-A financial professional recommending investments must disclose all the risks of the investments to the customer.
+Financial professionals recommending investments must disclose all the risks of the investments to the customer.

 The primary concern is that David Lerner investment counselors recommended and sold Spirit of America Energy, Energy 11, and Energy Resource 12 investments to individuals that they should not have marketed to.
 It is possible that the firm even over-concentrated investors’ portfolios, primarily investing in gas, oil, and energy investments.